about THE FAT PASTOR

 Shawn, you're a passionate man, and you were born to serve your community.
 But I think you were born to cook.
 Don't stop." - Chef Gordon Ramsay

 After that experience, I knew that my life was shifting and moving towards a full-on relationship with the food industry.
 I sat down with some dear friends, and started Fat Pastor Productions.
 Since that summer of 2017, we have grown into a dominating force for good in our community.
 We launched Urban Kitchen, a free business and culinary school for students some might deem "at-risk."
 We also launched Bite Club, an underground Dining Club (and one of the only legal ones in the country), and began competing in various competitions.
 Most notably, we were ranked 22nd in the world at the World Food Championships in 2018, and 23rd in the world at the 2019 World Food Championships.
 In 2021, we were franchised by the World Food Championships, which means that Bite Club is now going national.

 I've always had a passion for food.
 I remember every Thanksgiving getting up early with my Father just to help make the stuffing and stuff the turkey.
-But my culinary story really began when I moved from Yakima to Freehold, New Jersey.
+But my culinary story really began to unfold when I moved from Yakima to Freehold, New Jersey.
 It was there that my love for food turned into a passion to explore and experience it at every level.